 The strongest identifiable predisposing factor for the development of asthma is atopy, but obesity is increasingly recognized as a risk factor.
 Exposure of sensitive patients to inhaled allergens increases airway inflammation, airway hyper-responsiveness, and symptoms.
 Symptoms may develop immediately (immediate asthmatic response) or 4–6 hours after allergen exposure (late asthmatic response).
 Common allergens include house dust mites (often found in pillows, mattresses, upholstered furniture, carpets, and drapes), cockroaches, cat dander, and seasonal pollens.
 Substantially reducing exposure reduces pathologic findings and clinical symptoms.

 Nonspecific precipitants of asthma include exercise, upper respiratory tract infections, rhinosinusitis, postnasal drip, aspiration, gastroesophageal reflux, changes in the weather, and stress.
 Exposure to products of combustion (eg, from tobacco, crack cocaine, methamphetamines, and other agents) increases asthma symptoms and the need for medications and reduces lung function.
 Air pollution (increased air levels of respirable particles, ozone, SO2, and NO2) precipitate asthma symptoms and increase emergency department visits and hospitalizations.
 Selected individuals may experience asthma symptoms after exposure to aspirin (aspirin-exacerbated respiratory disease), nonsteroidal anti-inflammatory drugs, or tartrazine dyes.
 Other medications may precipitate asthma symptoms (see Table 9–24).
 Occupational asthma is triggered by various agents in the workplace and may occur weeks to years after initial exposure and sensitization.
 Women may experience catamenial asthma at predictable times during the menstrual cycle.
-Exercise-induced bronchoconstriction begins during exercise or within 3 minutes after its end, peaks within 10–15 minutes, and then ...
+Exercise-induced bronchoconstriction begins during exercise or within 3 minutes after its end, peaks within 10–15 minutes, ...